Mercer-Robotics-Club/High_Accuracy_GPS/Software/Software.md

 An RTK GPS system requires two modules, one to act as a base station at a known fixed position, while the other is located on the rover and uses measurements from the base station to correct its own measurements.
 Both C94-M8P modules need to be set up independently in u-center.

+For each board, attach the radio antenna to the UHF port, and attach the GNSS antenna to the GNSS port (see figure below).

 #### Connecting to the C94 M8P board
 After connecting the C94-M8P application board to the Windows computer with u-center installed using a Micro-USB cable, communication can be established by connecting to the appropriate serial port in the u-center application (Found in the Ports section of Device Manager on Windows) and setting the baud rate (usually, this should be 9,600).
 See the figure below to set the appropriate COM port and buad rate.
 Afterwards, any status windows open on the application should automatically update with information from the board.